FarmDyn/documentation/docs/template/herd_module.md

    solve m_ent maximizing v_ent using NLP;
 ```

-The calving propabilities are then mapped to the actual endogenous calving distribution in the paramter `p_calvCoeff`, whis is subsequently used in the `herdStart_` equation.
+The calving probabilities are then mapped to the actual endogenous calving distribution in the parameter `p_calvCoeff`, which is subsequently used in the `herdStart_` equation.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/coeffgen/ini_herds.gms GAMS /p_calvCoeff\(dCows,"%basBreed%",mDist\)/ /;/)
 ```GAMS